Skip to Content

 BFA Program

-The BFA Fibers Program offers coursework in weaving, surface design, knitting, felt-making, basketry, papermaking, dyeing, and fabric construction.
+The BFA Fibers Program offers coursework in weaving, surface design, knitting, felt-making, basketry, embroidery, paper and book making, dyeing, and fiber sculpture.

 The BFA Fibers program offers a diverse array of courses, with the philosophy of encouraging students to make personally meaningful connections between traditional approaches and contemporary techniques.